 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hampton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hampton is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Hampton who work in sales jobs (20.55%), management occupations (13.50%), and office and administrative support (10.74%).

-Hampton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Hampton does not have a public transit system used by locals to get to and from work.

 The per capita income in Hampton in 2022 was $34,733, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $138,932 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.